- Rollin’ in the Rye NBA podcast – March 31

 The former Atlanta Hawks point guard is entering his 8th season in the league, and has proven himself after averaging at least 15 points in each of his last 3 seasons.
 His playoff performance against the Boston Celtics was disappointing, but Teague said he’ll be living in his parent’s basement; which should be enough to keep him focused for what’s ahead.
 Teague is also quicker and younger than Ellis, and will be able to fill in as the 2nd leading scorer on the team.

 George, Ellis and Teague are all more than capable ball-handlers, but coach McMillan will be the one to make the biggest decisions.
 McMillan has been a coach for 12 years, having stints with both both the Seattle Supersonics and Portland Trail Blazers.
 He’s guided both teams to 50-win seasons, but was never able to make it to the Conference Finals.
-After 3 years with the Pacers as an assistant coach, a team that ranked top-8 each season in defence and 1st throughout 2013-14, has been given the chance by Bird to take the franchise’s next step.
+After 3 years with the Pacers as an assistant coach, a team that ranked top-8 each season in defence and 1st throughout 2013-14, he’s been given the chance by Bird to take the franchise’s next step.

 Bird likes McMillan’s “demeanour”, and thinks it was a “very easy” choice to pick him for the upcoming season.
 With the way things are going in Indiana, including a revamp squad and an evolving Paul George, McMillan will have the chance to guide this Pacers franchise back into title contention.